 - Insurer uses medical evidence against you that is unrelated to your kidney disease

 Insurance companies realize that most policyholders get frustrated with the denials and eventually give up.

 Call Us Today!

-If your kidney disease has disabled you from working and the insurance company won’t pay, call Mehr, Fairbanks & Peterson without delay, for a free evaluation of your claim: 800-249-3731.
+If your kidney disease has disabled you from working and the insurance company won’t pay, call Mehr Fairbanks Trial Lawyers without delay, for a free evaluation of your claim: 800-249-3731.